 Step 2: Gather the Facts and Collect Your Thoughts

 You’ve read the review, determined that it needs a response, and now it’s time to reply.
-Stop!
+Wait!
 Don’t reply in the moment; take a second to cool down, collect information about their complaint and get your thoughts together.
+Being level-headed is necessary when you’re figuring out how to handle a bad online review.

 Take some time to recall the situation or get input from others involved.
 Jot down notes about conversations you’ve had with them, their frustrations, dates and times you worked with them, and make sure that you’ve got the story straight on your end.